sitewaerts/cordova-plugin-document-viewer-sample-app/README.md

 run_app.bat
 ```

-Whenever you chang something in the apps or the plugins sources:
+Whenever you change something in the apps or the plugins sources:
 ```
 update_app.bat
 run_app.bat